Deep Graph Anomaly Detection: A Survey and New Perspectives: Graph Anomaly Measures

 \subsection{One-class Classification Measure}

-The one-class classification measure refers to evaluating the distance between each instance and a one-class center of the instances for anomaly scoring \cite{ruff2018deep}.
-This method can also be applied to graph data, where the GNN is typically trained to minimize the volume of a hypersphere that encloses the representations of the graph instances.
-The key intuition is that anomalous graph instances differ significantly from the normal ones, causing them to fall outside the hypersphere that encompasses most of the normal graph instances.
+One-class classification measures refer to evaluating the distance between each instance and a one-class center of the instances for anomaly scoring \cite{ruff2018deep}.
+This method can be applied to graph data, with the GNNs trained to minimize the volume of a hypersphere that encloses the representations of the graph instances.
+As illustrated in Fig. \ref{fig:part4} (a), the key intuition is that anomalous graph instances differ significantly from the normal ones, causing them to fall outside the hypersphere that encompasses most of the normal graph instances.

 \textbf{Assumption.} Normal graph instances exhibit similar patterns that can be encapsulated via a one-class hypersphere, from which anomalies show largely deviated patterns.

 The one-class classification on the graph can be generally formulated as the following